 As was said by our chairman, Steve Dannhauser, “While many admired Rusty for his impressive record as a baseball player, it was his work off the field that truly made him one of the greats.
 We will miss his laughter, friendship, and leadership, but we will work to carry on his mission through our continued stewardship of the charity he founded.”

 We thank Rusty for his boundless commitment to honoring the service and sacrifice of New York City’s fallen heroes.
-We promise to honor that commitment and continue to carry out Rusty’s mission and vision for a cause about which he cared deeply through the work of the New York Police & Fire Widows’ & Children’s Benefit Fund.
+We promise to honor that commitment and continue to carry out Rusty’s mission and vision for a cause about which he cared deeply through the work of the N.Y.
+Police and Fire Widows’ & Children’s Benefit Fund.